naurix/formbuilder/README.md

 # Naurix Form-Builder
 An easy to use **Jquery** and **Bootstrap** form builder.
-This is basically a javascript script that helps you create a quick bootstrap form tags.
-It will structure the form tags with bootstrap classes to enable you plug and play.
+This is basically a javascript script that helps you create a quick bootstrap form elements.
+It will structure the form tags with bootstrap class(es) to enable you plug into any project.
+Also, can be used for application with dynamic input templating.

 ## Installation
 Either clone or download the zipped file.